alondraorn/DH-150-Assignments/final/README.md

 ![wireflowhfp](https://drive.google.com/uc?id=1P0aFHxUl4snGYSjLBxWXID0UlnpwqHEl)

 Click [Here](https://www.figma.com/proto/TeHkllEWxhcFRXV4aftnK2/UCLA-Bruins-App?node-id=148%3A0&scaling=scale-down) to access the interactive prototype.
-You can read more about the high fidelity prototyping process [Here.](https://github.com/joshmimura/DH-150-Assignments/tree/master/assignment08)
+You can read more about the high-fidelity prototyping process [Here.](https://github.com/joshmimura/DH-150-Assignments/tree/master/assignment08)

 ## Optional evaluation and revision history including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)